-Nigeria’s ailing economy might be worsened as political parties and their candidates begin electoral campaigns for the 2023 general elections, Economists have warned.
+Economists have warned that Nigeria’s ailing economy might worsen as political parties and their candidates begin electoral campaigns for the 2023 general elections.

-The PUNCH reports that the economists especially warned that the aftermath of the possible excess liquidity in the system by politicians, occasioned by electioneering, might further increase the inflation rate and lead to a further devaluation of the naira.
+The PUNCH reports that the economists especially warned that the aftermath of politicians’ possible excess liquidity in the system, occasioned by electioneering, might further increase the inflation rate and lead to a further devaluation of the naira.

 The Electoral Act 2022 has a cap on political donations and expenditures by parties and candidates.

-The National Bureau of Statistics had earlier in August 2022 said Nigeria’s headline inflation rate increased to 20.5 per cent from 19.64 per cent in July.
+The National Bureau of Statistics reported earlier in August 2022 that Nigeria’s headline inflation rate increased to 20.5 percent from 19.64 percent in July.

-Speaking to The PUNCH in separate interviews, the experts called for stringent measures against money politics in the country, particularly the dollarisation of the economy by politicians.
+Speaking to The PUNCH in separate interviews, the experts called for stringent measures against the country’s money politics, particularly politicians’ dollarisation of the economy.

-A Professor of Economics at the Olabisi Onabanjo University, Ago Iwoye, Ogun State, Sherrifdeen Tella, warned that should politicians release too much cash into the system, there might be dire consequences for the country.
+A Professor of Economics at the Olabisi Onabanjo University, Ago Iwoye, Ogun State, Sherrifdeen Tella, warned that the country might suffer dire consequences if politicians release too much cash into the system.

 Tella said, “If it is foreign currency, the economy will be awash with a lot of foreign currencies which on the one hand is good.
 But on the other hand, it is bad because it will cause a lot of inflation.
 It will further depreciate the naira because people will start changing the foreign currencies to naira that they can spend, and that will cause a further depreciation of the naira.
 That will result in a higher level of inflation because of the fact that it will lead to a higher cost of production.”